ingrydacademy/React-TakeHome./README.md

 # React-TakeHome.
-Please do all the React Stack take Home
+Please do all the React Stack take Home in this repo.